-The School Admissions Service is provided by Achieving for Children (AfC), in partnership with The Royal Borough of Windsor and Maidenhead (RBWM).
+Achieving for Children (AfC) provide the School Admissions Service, in partnership with The Royal Borough of Windsor and Maidenhead (RBWM).

-The information in this guide relates to the school year beginning September 2024.
+The information in this guide relates to the school year beginning September 2025.
 It is primarily aimed at pupils entering Year Reception into a primary, first or infant school, and pupils transferring to a junior school at the end of Year 2.

-A list of definitions used within this document is available to view on Appendix A.

-A list of frequently asked questions is available to view on Appendix B.
+A list of definitions used within this document is available to view on Appendix A A list of frequently asked questions is available to view on Appendix B